Seven months after closing due to the coronavirus pandemic, New Jersey’s largest poker room will be reopening for business next week.

 According to the American Gaming Association, every one of the country’s nearly 1,000 commercial and tribal casinos closed in the spring as part of the effort to limit the spread of COVID-19.

-The AGA now reports more than 90% of casinos have now reopened, most with capacity restrictions and extra safety protocols.
-However poker rooms have generally been slow to return.
-This has especially been the case in the northeast where the impact of the coronavirus was particularly grievous during the pandemic’s first few months.
+The AGA now reports that more than 90% of casinos have now reopened, most with capacity restrictions and extra safety protocols.
+However, poker rooms have generally been slow to return.
+This has especially been the case in the Northeast, where the impact of the coronavirus was particularly grievous during the pandemic’s first few months.

 Both Mohegan Sun Pocono in Wilkes-Barre and the Mount Airy Casino in Mount Pocono began welcoming back poker players on Friday afternoon.
 As will be the case at the Borgata, games in those rooms will be seven-handed.
 The rooms will use plexiglass dividers to separate players.